aisgbnok/provisioning/docs/surface-laptop-3/README.md

 | **File Size**      | `625 MB`                                                                                           |
 | **Date Published** | 7/15/2023                                                                                          |
 | **Date Signed**    | Thursday, June 15, 2023 8:49:09 PM                                                                 |

+*"Date Published" represents the last time the file was updated on the Microsoft site, so the file may be older than the actual "Date Published".
+Instead, look at the "Date Signed" to see when the file was signed by Microsoft.*